OrchardCMS/OrchardCore.Website/README.md

 You can log in with `admin` and `Passsword1!`.

+To reinitialize the site, just delete the `OrchardCore.Web/App_Data` folder, or use the `Reset-Local.ps1` from the root.

 ## Deploying to Azure

 The `deploy` GitHub Actions workflow deploys the app automatically.
 Any commit to `main` will trigger it, but you can trigger it manually too for any branch.